 Getting To Grips With Pricing

 WordPress sites are hugely diverse.
-Some people open up small little personal blogs that might get 200 clicks a month and will happily continue like that for the rest of time.
+Some people open up small little personal blogs that might get 200 clicks a month and will happily continue like that for the rest of the time.
 On the other hand, you’ve got massive websites with tens of thousands, if not hundreds of thousands, of visitors a day, all clambering for a look.
-In the middle, you have where most people are: sites with a few hundred clicks a day that are looking to turn into sites with thousands a day.
+In the middle, you have where most people are: sites with a few hundred clicks a day that is looking to turn into sites with thousands a day.
 The reality in terms of pricing is that you don’t want to be paying.
-Unless you are way off the mark, server hosting should be an area that you can safely save money on all the way until your site has become seriously popular.
+Unless you are way off the mark, server hosting should be an area that you can safely save money all the way until your site has become seriously popular.
 “The amazing thing is how many visitors, how much traffic your site can receive comfortably whilst going for a $5 a month hosting option that really helps you save up your money”, writes Javier Perez, content manager at BritStudent and WriteMyx.
 Anything up to 1000 visitors a day and you can get away with paying that little.
 When you start going considerably north of that figure, say to 5000 or so a day, that’s when you really need to start looking at some serious options and where your monthly cost will look less like $5 a month and more like somewhere between $30-$60 a month.